Green Card Agent Development Jobs

 How is green card sponsorship through PERM different from H-1B for this role?

 PERM sponsorship leads to permanent residency rather than a temporary status with a fixed expiration date.
-Unlike H-1B, there is no annual lottery for employment-based green cards, and EB-3 sponsorship is not capped in a way that prevents most nationalities from filing.
+Unlike H-1B visa, there is no annual lottery for employment-based green cards, and EB-3 sponsorship is not capped in a way that prevents most nationalities from filing.
 The process is longer, typically two to four years from PERM to green card approval, but the outcome is lawful permanent residency.

 What does an employer need to do before sponsoring an Agent Development hire for a green card?